-The APF is a technical and cultural association whose purpose is to foster the development of technology, improve working conditions in foundries, promote the improvement of manufacturing processes, from both the economic and human points of view, making companies more competitive, as well as to represent and defend the overall interests of the foundry industry, both at the national level, together with public entities and educational/training institutions, and at the international level, namely in the CAEF – Committee of Associations of European Foundries, which brings together associations from 22 European countries.
+The APF is a technical and cultural association whose purpose is to foster the development of technology, to improve working conditions in foundries, to promote the improvement of manufacturing processes, from both economic and human perspectives, making companies more competitive.
+It also seeks to represent and defend the overall interests of the foundry industry, both at national level, together with public entities and educational/training institutions, and at international level, namely in the CAEF – Committee of Associations of European Foundries, which brings together associations from 22 European countries.

 The APF’s intervention includes providing support to Members in different areas, with a particular emphasis on the environmental area.
-The APF, in partnership with companies, Technological Centres, and other Knowledge Centres, has promoted several applications to programmes aimed at supporting technological development and innovation with a view to increasing the competitiveness of companies in this sector.
+The APF, partnering with companies, Technological Centres, and other Knowledge Centres, has promoted several applications to programmes aimed at supporting technological development and innovation with the goal of increasing the competitiveness of companies within the sector.

-Currently, the Portuguese foundry industry comprises high-tech companies engaged in the supply of many industries: automotive; metalworking; civil construction; ceramics; mining and earthworks; electrical and electronics; shipbuilding; agricultural and industrial machinery; railway; wind power; aeronautics, and aerospace.
+Currently, the Portuguese foundry industry comprises high-tech companies operating as suppliers for many industries: automotive; metalworking; civil construction; ceramics; mining and earthworks; electrical and electronics; shipbuilding; agricultural and industrial machinery; railway; wind power; aeronautics, and aerospace.

-It is prominently an export-oriented industry, with a share of over 80% of its production; the German market is the most representative one, followed by the French market, the Italian market and other countries in Europe and in other continents.
+It is prominently an export-oriented industry, worth 80% of its production; the German market is the most representative one, followed by the French and the Italian markets among other countries in Europe and in other continents.

-Created in April 1981, CINFU – Centre for Professional Training in the Foundry Industry is responsible, in addition to providing training in the technological area of foundry and related and cross-cutting areas, for providing assistance to companies that request it, including local technical advice, laboratory support, environmental characterizations, prototype manufacturing, and other activities covered by the available human and material resources.
+Created in April 1981, CINFU – Centre for Professional Training in the Foundry Industry is not only responsible, for providing training in foundry technologies and cross-cutting areas, but also for providing assistance to companies upon request.
+This including local technical advice, laboratory support, environmental characterisations, prototype manufacturing, and other activities covered within the scope of the available human and material resources.